Targeted email lists are subsets of your entire subscriber base, split up on the basis of certain characteristics in common.

 - Receiving too many emails is the biggest reason why people unsubscribe from mailing lists.
 Studies have found that 47.1% of millennials will unsubscribe from ANY list that sends out too many messages.

-- Another massive reason (in the vicinity of 25% of unsubscribes) is that the content received is irrelevant to the recipient.
+- Another massive reason is that the content received is irrelevant to the recipient.

 - Both of these are major causes of senders being reported for spam.